Last updated on September 8th, 2019 at 01:22 pm

-Thai Basil Chicken – A quick and easy Thai chicken recipe that it’s budget friendly, light and full of flavor!
-Ground chicken, onions, red bell peppers, basil leaves and chilies stir fried in the tastiest thick savory sauce!
+Thai Basil Chicken is a quick and easy Thai chicken recipe that is budget friendly, incredibly delicious and so much better than takeout!
+Ground chicken, onions, red bell peppers, and basil stir fried in the tastiest thick savory sauce!

 Thai Basil Chicken or Gai Pad Krapow is seriously one of the quickest dishes you can make!
-Just like this Korean Beef dish, this simple Thai recipe delivers the most flavor in very little time.
-Serve it with some jasmine rice, cauliflower rice or quinoa and you’d have a complete mouthwatering dinner ready in no time.
+This simple Thai recipe delivers the most flavor in very little time, 20 minutes to be exact!
+Serve it with some rice, cauliflower rice or quinoa for a complete mouthwatering meal that is so much better than takeout.

 Ingredients To Make Thai Basil Chicken